-Coll of the Sharks Festival is the annual Basking Shark festival based on the Isle of Coll.
-With the idillic Hebridean waters surrounding Coll being the main Scottish (and possible worldwide) hotspot for basking sharks, where better to have a shark festival!
-6 days of shark and marine based events, for enthusiasts, adults, kids, locals and visitors alike.
+Coll of the Sharks Festival is the annual basking shark and ocean festival based on the Isle of Coll.
+With the idillic Hebridean waters surrounding Coll being the worldwide hotspot for basking sharks, where better to have a shark festival!
+4 days of shark and marine based events, for enthusiasts, adults, kids, locals and visitors alike.

 The festival is a long weekend of events surrounding the the wonderful marine environment of the Isle of Coll.